slowernews/wisdom-tldr/README.md

 'Keep others in suspended terror: cultivate an air of unpredictability.'<br>
 'Assume formlessness.' -- Robert Greene (3rd, 4th, 17th and 48th law of power)*

-HOWEVER, unpredictability can work against you: if you are in a subordinate position, it reduces trust.
+HOWEVER... unpredictability can work against you: if you are in a subordinate position, it reduces trust.